Aliases for HCN4 Gene

 GeneCards Summary for HCN4 Gene

 HCN4 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium Channel 4) is a Protein Coding gene.
 Diseases associated with HCN4 include Sick Sinus Syndrome 2 and Brugada Syndrome 8.
-Among its related pathways are cAMP signaling pathway and Potassium Channels.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
 GO annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
-An important paralog of this gene is KCNH1.
+An important paralog of this gene is HCN2.

 UniProtKB/Swiss-Prot for HCN4 Gene